FlorianBen/VGC50X-EPICS/README.md

   - [x] Gauge information
   - [x] Continous streamed acquisition
   - [x] EPICS controlled acquisition
+- [x] Controller configuration
+  - [x] Display configuration
 - [ ] Gauge configuration
-- [ ] Controller configuration
-  - [x] Display configuration
+  - No implemented, too related to gauge type
 - [ ] Advanced settings

 ## Prerequisites

-- EPICS base
+- EPICS base (tested with 7.0.2 and 3.15)
-- Asyn
+- Asyn (tested with 4.31)
 - StreamDevice
 - Control System Studio or Phoebus for OPIs

 ## Configuration

 The RELEASE file must be edited according to your EPICS installation.
 As well, the StreamDevice module must be configured.